HungryProton/scatter/README.md

 + In the **ScatterItem**, under the Select the **Item Path** parameter, select the scene you want to scatter

+### ScatterExclude

+**Use this node to define areas where nothing should appear**
++ If you add it directly under a ScatterDuplicate or a ScatterMultimesh, it will affect all the instances.
++ If you add it under a ScatterItem node, it will only affect these instances but not the others.
++ Once you placed your ScatterExclude node, just draw a path with the buttons on top of the viewport.

 ### Common parameters

 **These are subject to changes.** The scale and rotation randomness might move to the ScatterItem node later.
 If you have any suggestions or feedback on what makes more sense, please open an issue so we can discuss it.